Healthcare Organization Increases Remote and Onsite Collaboration with Next-Gen Meeting Rooms

-A national Healthcare Organization recognized that interprofessional collaboration improves patient outcomes.
-To grow their collaborative culture, the Organization wanted to give employees an engaging, seamless meeting experiences.
-It was important that attendees focus on the purpose and outcomes from a meeting rather than meeting mechanics.
+A national Healthcare Organization recognized that cross-team collaboration improves patient outcomes.
+To grow their collaborative culture, the Organization wanted to give employees engaging, seamless meeting experiences.
+It was important that employees focus on the purpose and outcomes from a meeting rather than meeting mechanics.
 Unfortunately, existing room configurations and legacy conferencing platforms stood in the way.

-The Organization set their sights on creating entirely new meeting experiences at their global headquarters.
-These Room experiences and capabilities would then serve as templates that could scale across other corporate sites and health clinics.
+The Organization set their sights on creating entirely fresh, next-generation meeting experiences at their global headquarters.
+These room experiences and capabilities would then serve as templates that could scale across other corporate sites and health clinics.

 The engagement began by WWT collaboration consultants leading an Envisioning Ideation Session to define the Organization's next-generation collaboration experience.
 Stakeholders identified that they needed collaboration solutions that satisfied more than a laundry list of technical requirements but also considered social, behavioral and perceptual elements.